LBNL-ETA/frads/docs/how-to/guide5.md

 ```

 ### Define controller function for shading control and daylight dimming
-Control fenestration construction based on time; the window is shaded from 11:00 to 15:00; otherwise, unshaded.
+Control fenestration construction based on time.
+The window is shaded from 11:00 to 15:00; otherwise, unshaded.
 The nominal lighting power of the light is 30W, controlled with linear daylight dimming based on the workplane illuminance.

-The workplane illuminance at each timestamp is computed by calling `matrix.multiply_rgb`and passing in the view, transmission, daylight, and sky matrices.
-Sky matrix is generated by calling `sky.genskymtx`and passing in a `WeaData`and `WeaMetaData`objects.
+The workplane illuminance at each timestep by calling `multiply_rgb`and passing in the view, transmission, daylight, and sky matrices.
+Sky matrix is computed at each timestep by calling `genskymtx`and passing in a `WeaData`and `WeaMetaData`objects.

-Data is accessed through handles, which can be accessed by calling the `handles`attribute of the `EnergyPlusSetup`class.
-Call `get_variable_value`and pass in a variable handle to get a variable value (e.g. Direct normal irradiance and diffuse horizontal irradiance).
-Call `actuate`and pass in an actuator handle and value to set the actuator value.
+To access a variable during the simulation, you need to first request the variable before running the simulation by calling `request_variable`and passing in a variable name and key.
+Once the variable is requested, you can access the variable using `get_variable_value` and passing in a variable name and key.

+To set an actuator value during the simulation, use `actuate` and pass in an actuator name and value.
+Currently, you can only actuate the cfs construction of a window and light electricity rate.
+To modify the cfs construction, the actuator name is the window name, and the value is the cfs name.
+To modify the light electricity rate, the actuator name is the light name, and the value is the electricity rate.

 ```python
 def controller(state):